philthephatman/awesome-hacking-lists/hackwith.md

 ## Go

+- [tracy](https://github.com/nccgroup/tracy) - A tool designed to assist with finding all sinks and sources of a web application and display these results in a digestible manner.
 - [subfinder](https://github.com/Ice3man543/subfinder) - SubFinder is a subdomain discovery tool that can enumerate massive amounts of valid subdomains for any target.
 It has a simple modular architecture and has been aimed as a successor to sublist3r project.
 - [Hacking-with-Go](https://github.com/parsiya/Hacking-with-Go) - Golang for Security Professionals
 - [gowitness](https://github.com/sensepost/gowitness) - 🔍 gowitness - a golang, web screenshot utility using Chrome Headless